arbabali/TRON_2D_GAME/README.md

 ## FEATURES
 * User  friendly  ,Object Oriented implementation
 * Well documentated,it contains the description of the task, its analysis, the structure of the program(UML CLASS DIAGRAM)
-* Stores High Scores Localy with the help of *Derby client*
+* Stores  High Score  Localy with the help of *APACHE DB*
 * Contains Game Sound Effects

 ## FEATURES TO COME